punnkam/my-obsidian/notes/2023 review.md

 	- Hold people accountable - have hard conversations
 - Manifestation is optimism in motion.
 - Consume, Critique, Curate, Consume
+- What usually stands between you and what you want is "asking"
+- Be slow to judge and quick to help
+- Walk in like you own it, humbly

 Books to read:
 - Superintelligence